nschonni/cordova-docs/articles/develop-apps/change-cli-version.md

 Or you can find it in the ```taco.json``` file at the root of your project.

-When you create a project, Visual Studio uses the a specific version of the Cordova CLI but this version number becomes outdated over time.
+When you create a project, Visual Studio uses a specific version of the Cordova CLI (at this time ```5.3.3```) but this version  becomes outdated over time.
 If you want to use a more recent version of the CLI, you have to make this change manually.

 ## Understand the impact on plugins